lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 International travellers should check the visa requirements for Spain, see https://www.spain.info/en/travel-tips/visa-passport/

+> [!CAUTION]
-> 👉 If you require an invitation letter to obtain your visa please reach out to the organizing committee at [lherzolite2024@gmail.com](mailto:lherzolite2024@gmail.com)
+> If you require an invitation letter to obtain your visa please reach out to the organizing committee at [lherzolite2024@gmail.com](mailto:lherzolite2024@gmail.com) **Letters of invitation will only be sent to registered delegates**.
->
-> ⚠️ **Letters of invitation will only be sent to registered delegates**.

 ## Accommodation

-> ⚠️ For field trips, accommodation **is included** in the fee and managed by the organisation.
-You **do not** need to do anything.

 The are several hotels closest to the Historic Building of the University of Oviedo, where the meeting will take place.
 Some are listed below.